Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to some people.

 Don’ts of magnetic knife racks

 Finally, don’t overload the rack with too many knives, you want room between them for both your sake and the knives.
-If too crowded, you run the risk of blunting or chipping the edges by snapping one knife over the heel of another.
-Try to avoid buying metal mounted racks as metal on metal is always bad which is why we only stock wooden knife racks, they protect the edge better and look much neater.
+Too crowded and you run the risk of blunting or chipping the edges by snapping one knife over the heel of another.
+Try to avoid buying metal mounted racks as metal on metal is always bad which is why we only stock wooden knife racks and stands, they protect the edge better and look much neater.
 Buy another rack if you have that many or retire your old knives, it’s always better than damaging them.

 Looking for something else?